xbkingx/resume-site-hugo/content/home/experience.md

 #### Neural Signals, Inc.
 ##### *Atlanta, GA  <br> May 1999 - Feb.
 2002*

-* Trained patients with advanced ALS and brainstem stroke to communicate through direct brain-computer link as part of the first human neural interface project.
+* Trained patients with severe movement disorders to communicate through direct brain-computer link as part of the first implantable human neural interface project.
 * Collected and analyzed data leading to published findings.
 * Analyzed, designed, and implemented various programming tasks to aid data collection and analysis, leading to peer-reviewed publications and presented at international conferences.
 * Implemented a fully mobile data analysis rack system to serve as the cornerstone for all future primary research.